St. Joseph’s Young Priests Society

 A meeting was held in Coalisland on January 16th 1944 for the purpose of establishing a branch of Apostolic work.
 This meeting was attended by Miss Margaret Colgan who was Diocesan President at the time.
 The meeting was chaired by parish priest V. Rev. J. Macken and Rev. C. McAvinchey C.C. and was attended by about fifty ladies.
 Miss Colgan outlined the history, aims and work of Apostolic Work and the Coalisland Branch of Apostolic Workers was inaugurated.
 Meetings were originally held weekly in the old Primate Dixon Memorial Primary School but moved to a room in the Church of the Holy Family in 1984.

 Today Coalisland Apostolic Work has six active members who meet weekly and make albs, chasubles, stoles and altar linens for the foreign missions.
 ThPresident is Mrs Gerard O’Hanlon and Treasurer is Mrs Ann Hanna.
-Our Spiritual Director is Rev. Paul Byrne P.P.
+Our Spiritual Director is Very Rev Eugene O’Neill, P.P.

 We also have an excellent support group who collect annual subscriptions from our 350 honorary members.
 In the past we organised fund raising events such as Sales of Work but presently we rely on annual subscriptions and donations from parishioners.